 Sales = Baseline + (Media × Efficiency) + External Factors

 Baseline represents demand that would exist without any marketing — brand equity, organic traffic, seasonal patterns, and pricing effects.
 Media terms capture the incremental contribution of each channel (TV, social, search, email, etc.), typically transformed through saturation curves to model diminishing returns.
-External factors include weather, competitor activity, macroeconomic trends, and any other variable that influences sales but is not under your control.

 Key Assumption